 Two main documents

 The negotiations were not always easy, but the outcome remains a fair compromise on which both sides made concessions.
 Over the past 18 months, the European Commission’s chief negotiator, Michel Barnier, and his team have been working flat out on behalf of the EU27 and on the basis of the guidelines provided by the European Council to ensure a positive outcome to the negotiations.
 The agreement between the EU27 and the UK comprises two main documents:

 1. The Withdrawal Agreement

 The 585-page Withdrawal Agreement lays down the arrangements for the withdrawal.
-These include the following key aspects, which were of particular importance to us: there will be comprehensive protection of the rights of our citizens who live in the UK; they can continue to live, work and study there, and to enjoy social security.
 The UK’s financial obligations are also laid down in the agreement.
 Furthermore, the Withdrawal Agreement safeguards the open border between Northern Ireland and Ireland and thus the peace in Northern Ireland that was painstakingly achieved 20 years ago.
 In accordance with the European Council’s guidelines, the Court of Justice of the European Union will play an important role in monitoring and implementing the agreement.
 By agreeing a transition period until the end of 2020 (which can be extended once for up to two years), we have also created time for talks on the future relationship.
 This will provide the business sector and members of the public with important planning certainty.